 The Town expects modest increases in property and sales and use tax revenues and collections due to improving economic conditions.
-Accordingly, the fiscal 2021 budget remains relatively consistent in comparison to the fiscal year ended June 30, 2020.
+Accordingly, the fiscal 2022 budget remains relatively consistent in comparison to the fiscal year ended June 30, 2021.

-The Town also plans to begin the following projects in the upcoming fiscal year:
+The Town also plans to begin/continue the following projects in the upcoming fiscal year:

 - Replace the undersized (PVC) plastic water lines throughout the Town and complete the placement of fire hydrants in the Town.
-The third phase of this project will continue and is expected to be completed in 2021. - The Town has nearly completed the necessary improvements to the Town Hall building purchased during fiscal year 2019.
-These improvements are necessary to ensure the Town Hall building is up to current building codes and specifications.
-The Town anticipates occupancy of the building during fiscal year 2021. - The Town has continued developing different trails that begin in the Town boundaries and then venture out into US Forest Service property.
+The fourth phase of this project will continue and is expected to be completed in 2022. - The Town has continued developing different trails that begin in the Town boundaries and then venture out into US Forest Service property.